Aye-aye Facts

 Aye-aye Distribution, Habitat, and Ecology

-The Aye-aye lives as nocturnal in nature, and almost exclusively arboreal, as well.
+The Aye-aye also lives as mostly nocturnal in nature, and almost exclusively arboreal, as well.
 It spends the vast majority of its life high in the tree tops.
 There, it carries out its activities, such as mating, eating, and sleeping.
 It does the latter in large nests it builds among the branches.

-The animal also lives a principally solitary life, with the exception being for mating purposes.
+The animal also lives a principally solitary life, generally with the only exception being for mating purposes.
 This activity occurs throughout the year.
 Females generally give birth to one live offpring every 2 -3 years.
 The young typically remain in the nest for 2 – 3 months, before leaving.

 Species Sharing Its Range